Zaapiez/CDV1C02_AY2425_OCT_Project_Part_1/CONTRIBUTING.md

   - Save your changes
 5. Test your changes
 6. Push Changes to your fork
-  - Commit the changes with a short desscription of what was done
+  - Commit the changes with a short description of what was done
 7. Open a Pull Request
 	- Go back to the original repository on Github
-  - Click on the "Pull Request" Tan
+  - Click on the "Pull Request" Button
   - Click on "New Pull Request" and follow the instructions.
 8. Wait for Feedback
 	- Be ready to discuss and update your changes if needed.